youngcet/shared_preferences_wrapper/README.md

 - Remove specific keys or clear all data from shared preferences.
 - Retrieve all shared preferences as a map.
 - Check if shared preferences are empty.
+- Encrypt/Decrypt sensitive data stored in shared preferences
+- Add or update multiple key-value pairs in a single batch operation
+- Add or remove listeners for shared preference changes

 ## Installation